vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/architecture.rst

 Domain Server
 ------------------------

 A domain is a spatial simulation in High Fidelity that you can visit.
 It is computed by a stack of programs on one or more computers.
-You need a domain's `place name <../../../host/add-a-place-name>`_ to visit a domain, just like you would need a web address to visit a website.
+You need a domain's :doc:`place name <../../host/place-name>` to visit a domain, just like you would need a web address to visit a website.

-You can `set up your own domain <../../../host/your-domain>`_ and host it on your local machine or on a cloud server to make it available to other users.
+You can :doc:`set up your own domain <../../host/your-domain>` and host it on your local machine or on a cloud server to make it available to other users.
 Your domain's server stack is a set of components that simulate and manage different aspects of the domain such as audio, entities, and avatars.
 Everything that you see, hear, and do in your domain is managed by the server stack.

 .. image:: _images/domain-server.png